loranger32/yocm/README.md

 You can set the environment variables as you see fit, but there is a simple way : just create a file called `.env` (mind the dot) at the root of the project, with the required environment variables in plain text.
 Thanks to the [`dotenv` ruby gem](https://github.com/bkeepers/dotenv), they will automatically be picked up when launching any of the scripts.

-_This file should obviously not be placed under version control._
+_This file will be ignored by git due to the .gitignore file.
+Don't change this setting !_

 ### 4.4 Final steps